pedrohotz/ProjetoDrivenEatsReact/README.md

 # How to Run

-### Dowload the project file and run **Npm i** to install the dependencies. then run Npm start to start the project in local host.
+### Dowload the project file and run **Npm i** to install the dependencies.
+Setup the "numberToSend" variable in src/components/Confirmation.js file to set the number that it will send the message, then run Npm start to run on local host.